glueckpress/flexslider-native-gallery/README.md

 ### What slider script is being used in the plugin?

-The FlexSlider jQuery plugin originally coded by Tyler Smith (@madebymuffin), now curated by WooThemes (http://www.woothemes.com/flexslider/).
+The FlexSlider jQuery plugin originally coded by Tyler Smith (@madebymuffin), now curated by [WooThemes](http://www.woothemes.com/flexslider/).

 ## Contributors